Portsmouth cordon lifted following bomb scare after discovery of 'suspicious package'

-Portsmouth bomb scare: The Hard reopens after 'suspicious package' caused area to be cordoned off - updates
+Portsmouth bomb scare: 'Suspicious package' disposed of after being found in The Hard - updates

-THE discovery of a ‘suspicious package’ caused The Hard to be closed off to the public for a several hours this evening.
+THE discovery of a ‘suspicious package’ caused The Hard to be closed off to the public for a several hours last night.

 Police put in place a cordon earlier around the area in Portsmouth and the bomb squad was called.